 Torquay is a world-renowned sailing destination, regularly welcoming international events such as the Transatlantic Rendez-Vous Tall Ships Regatta.

 With its glamorous marina, breathtaking coastline and idyllic horse-shoe shaped bay, Torquay has something for every visitor, no matter what type of water-based activity floats your particular boat.

 You can choose between coasteering, wake-boarding, private boat charters, day and evening cruises, waterskiing, paddle-boarding, and sea-fishing, to name just a few of the many water-bound activities on offer.
-For more information, talk to our Social Events team in TIS Student Lounge.
+For more information, talk to us at Reception.

 You can find all the biggest UK high-street retailers on Union Street, Torquay’s main shopping concourse (which becomes Fleet Street as you descend to Torquay Harbour).
 Big names such as Primark, TK Maxx, H&M, River Island, Debenhams, Sports Direct and Waterstones are all just a few minutes’ walk from TIS.

 If you’re looking for something a little more special, head for Hoopers on the Strand by Torquay’s picturesque harbour, where an elegant four-storey department store stocking all the latest top designer labels awaits you.

 Set back from the seafront and surrounded by woodland and wildlife is the rustic country village of Cockington.
 Here you will find a traditional craft centre where you can watch exquisite and unique souvenirs take shape before your very eyes.
 Even if you haven’t come to buy, you can enjoy glassblowing, metalwork, woodcraft, jewellery-making and mosaics all being busily brought to life in vibrant workshops set inside the grounds of Cockington Court, an opulent eighteenth-century manor house and park.